 4- Consent for Recording Audio and Video

 Most call centers record every call for quality assurance purposes.
+These are available in the call center software which is used by them.
 Some companies even put cameras with microphones in the common areas, not to spy on their employees, but to keep everyone safe (in case of any legal issue).

 If you also record audio or video in your call center, make sure your employees know about it and sign a document consenting to this.
 If not, your recordings may not be admissible in case of legal issues.